Lykaksparsz/StarSwap/README.md

 # **StarSwap** ~ Version 1.0.0

-StarSwap is a batch program to swap and backup Vanilla/Modded Starbound saves.
+StarSwap is a batch program to swap and backup Vanilla/Modded Starbound configurations.
 (Steam only!)

 ## Features